noxdafox/pebble/doc/index.rst

           *function* is the function which is about to be scheduled.
           *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.
           *callback* must be callable, if passed, it will be called once the task has ended with the *Task* object as parameter.

+       .. function:: close()

+          No more job will be allowed into the Pool, existing queued jobs will be consumed.
+          To ensure the jobs are performed call ThreadPool.join() just after closing the Pool.

+       .. function:: stop()

+          The ongoing jobs will be performed, all the enqueued ones dropped; this is a fast way to terminate the Pool.
+          To ensure the Pool to be released call ThreadPool.join() after stopping the Pool.

+       .. function:: join(timeout=0)

+          Waits for all workers to exit.
+          If *timeout* is greater than 0 and some worker is still running after it expired a TimeoutError will be raised.

 :mod:`pebble`